-There are 37 operating theatres in total of which there are 22 in the main theatre block, 6 theatres in the Addenbrooke's Treatment Centre, 3 additional theatres for neurosurgery, 2 theatres in the Cambridge Eye Unit, 2 obstetric theatres and 2 theatres in the Princess of Wales Day Surgery Unit in Ely.
+There are 40 operating theatres in total of which there are 22 in the main theatre block, 6 theatres in the Addenbrooke's Treatment Centre, 3 theatres in the Cambridge Movement Centre; 3 additional theatres for neurosurgery, 2 theatres in the Cambridge Eye Unit, 2 obstetric theatres and 2 theatres in the Princess of Wales Day Surgery Unit in Ely.
 In addition the Anaesthetic department is responsible for providing Anaesthetic services in a number of other areas across the trust e.g. Endoscopy, Radiology, Paediatric Day Unit etc. There is a very successful and well established PACU (OIR) for which anaesthesia is also responsible.